T20X/notes/sockets.md

 One of the key differences between MTU and MSS is that if a packet exceeds a device's MTU, it is broken up into smaller pieces, or "fragmented."
 In contrast, if a packet exceeds the MSS, it is dropped and not delivered

+ The standard size MTU for Ethernet is 1,500 bytes.
+This does not include the Ethernet header of 18 or 20 bytes, and is the theoretical maximum amount of data that can be transmitted by the physical link

 ## Ethernet packet

 ![](images/socket/20230819132643.png)